Racial Violence Has Not Made It Into the Conversation about Race

 Time and again over the last few years, mobs of black youths attacked mostly white victims in Philadelphia.
 There were at least 6 such mob scenes in Philadelphia during 2009 and 2010.
 These black mob attacks, euphemistically named "flash mobs," have not received anything close to the attention they deserve.
 In one attack, a mob of blacks beat a young white woman senseless -- a mob that had chanted "black boys" and "burn the city," according to the New York Times.
 The 27-year-old woman, Anna Taylor, was attacked viciously last March.
 According to local news reports, "a large group of male and female juveniles ganged up on her, kicking and punching her until she fell to the ground, where they continued to kick her in the face and head."
 Someone in the mob punched her so hard, the punch "split her upper lip so severely that much of it was hanging from her face and she was unable to speak."
 Some reporting has, amazingly, made the simple observation about the racial make-up of these mobs: that they are "mostly African American."

-Mobs of black youths have taken to randomly attacking pedestrians and businesses.
-This problem is nightmarish in its implications: a subset of the population has no self-control, was not raised to control violent impulses, and evidently gets pleasure out of hurting other people -- particularly people of other races.
+Flash mobs have taken to randomly attacking pedestrians and businesses.
+This problem has potentially serious implications: a subset of the population has limited self-control, was not raised to control violent impulses, and evidently gets pleasure out of hurting other people -- particularly people of other races.
 This type of person usually has done nothing to create anything of value, but rather destroys for pleasure.
 They organize using social media, and their goal is mayhem.
 They have been coddled and socialized by the welfare state and public education system.
 With an aggressive sense of entitlement, and no regard for others, they will predictably become more violent.
 The mobs reflect an undesirable character type, and the vast majority of those in "flash mobs" are of the same race.

 Now, the cultural enrichment of "flash mobs" is spreading to New York City.
 In Greenwich Village last week, security video captured "a group of youths climbing on counters, throwing chairs and throwing tables in a violent attack on workers" at a Dunkin' Donuts.
 This was the second such attack on Greenwich Village businesses in a week.
 Watching the video, one is struck by the extraordinarily callous behavior of the teens, who were all black -- a fact not mentioned in any of the reporting about that attack.
 Unlike the case with many acts of violence, certain youths are evidently becoming more and more comfortable with public, organized group violence.
 When we see behavior this terrible, political elites often ask about root causes: What kind of environment did the attackers come from?
 What kind of politics or ideology did they have?